YorkEarwaker/Electrical-Engineering/pcee/thm/README.md

 Assumptions
 * external cooling mechanism
-* not internal cooling mechanisms
+* internal cooling mechanisms
+* in a world of global warming thermal management of IT systems increases in importance

 ## Status
 TODO